antarctica/bas-style-kit-docs/site/_core/forms.md

   included="yes"
 %}

-The `.form-group` class is intended to wrap around an input, its label and extra elements (such as help text).
+The `.bsk-form-group` class is intended to wrap around an input, its label and extra elements (such as help text).
 It applies spacing to visually separate each input group.

 Where a form field is standalone, use a <code>&lt;fieldset&gt;</code>.
 For a group of related controls, use